-We do not get a second chance if we get the economics of rhino trading wrong; all the rhino in the wild will be gone.
-We have to get our policies right and there’s no room for experiments; viewing rhinos in small secure breeding farms is no substitute.
+We do not get a second chance.
+If we get the economics of rhino trading wrong all the rhinos in the wild will be gone.
+We have to get our policies right, and there’s no room for experiments; viewing rhinos in small secure breeding farms is no substitute.
 The tragedy of the horn debate is that South Africa’s highly respected rhino custodians (park authorities, field rangers, anti-poaching, monitoring teams) and even politicians have embraced a failed, pro-trade economic model as the answer to the rhino crisis.

 With the real cost of obtaining a rhino horn being a little above the cost of a bullet and a hacksaw, there will always be too much of a price difference between the legal selling price of rhino horn and the cost of poaching that horn.
-To assume that free-trade pricing economics will stem demand and solve the poaching crisis is nonsense when criminal syndicates have the ability to expand markets by supplying discounted goods and perverting the legal market.
+To assume that free-trade pricing economics will stem demand and solve the poaching crisis is nonsense when criminal syndicates can expand markets by supplying discounted goods and perverting the legal market.

-Pro-traders site examples of ostriches, crocodiles, vicuñas as successes that rhino policies must copy to ensure rhino survival.
-These are not comparable examples as ostriches etc. breed quickly and none show the same scarcity levels based on values attached to body parts.
+Pro-traders cite examples of ostriches, crocodiles, and vicuñas as successes that rhino policies must copy to ensure rhino survival.
+These are not comparable examples as ostriches etc., breed quickly, and none show the same scarcity levels based on values attached to body parts.
 Tigers and elephants do, and we’ve seen what trade in their parts has done to wild populations.
 If trading was the simple answer for all wildlife crises, why don’t we breed and trade tigers (or wild dogs) out of their critical status?

 The pro-traders propose that the way to conduct rhino sales is via a De Beers-type Central Selling Organisation (CSO).
-There are many economists out there who’ll tell you how cartels serve only their own narrow interests (rhino breeders?) rather than the majority of stakeholders.
-The De Beers CSO made money for their vested interests but in the process certainly didn’t stop ‘blood diamonds’ or illegal parallel markets.
-Well organised criminal syndicates will find loopholes around a rhino-horn CSO, which will merely provide a legal platform for them to launder illegal horn.
+Many economists out there’ll tell you how cartels serve only their own narrow interests (rhino breeders?) rather than the majority of stakeholders.
+The De Beers CSO made money for their vested interests but, in the process, certainly didn’t stop ‘blood diamonds’ or illegal parallel markets.
+Well-organised criminal syndicates will find loopholes around a rhino-horn CSO, providing a legal platform to launder illegal horn.
 And, will our authorities really be able to run a sophisticated CSO system?

 But here’s the crux of the matter.
 Current international legislation clearly states that there can be no trade in rhino horn.
-The onus therefore must be on the pro-trade lobby to prove that trading of rhino horn will unequivocally work; that changing the laws will not be detrimental to rhino populations and will largely do away with poaching and the illegal trade.
-This has clearly not yet been proven and current pro-trade modeling glosses over these vital areas by making basic assumptions.
+The onus, therefore, must be on the pro-trade lobby to prove that rhino horn trading will unequivocally work, that changing the laws will not be detrimental to rhino populations and will largely do away with poaching and illegal trade.
+This has not yet been proven, and current pro-trade modelling glosses over these vital areas by making basic assumptions.

-With this protracted process in mind, I’m surprised that SA has no ‘Plan B’, because it’s going to need one.
-My suggestion is that all sides get together and create a strategy that’s a wide ranging, multi-faceted approach covering the entire scope of the crisis to ensure that rhino have a chance of surviving in the wild.
+With this protracted process in mind, I’m surprised that SA has no ‘Plan B’ because it will need one.
+My suggestion is that all sides get together and create a strategy that’s a wide-ranging, multi-faceted approach covering the entire scope of the crisis to ensure that rhinos have a chance of surviving in the wild.
 Here are suggestions (over and above those that are already work in progress):

 • To stem the poaching avalanche, we declare all forms of trade in rhino products illegal.
-This means we have to switch mindsets from creating value from rhinos to minimising or even better taking away all their value in order to save them in the wild.
-It’s a big ask for pro-traders to change mindsets, but the horn must become worthless for rhino to survive in the wild.
+This means we must switch mindsets from creating value from rhinos to minimising or, even better, taking away all their value to save them in the wild.
+It’s a big ask for pro-traders to change mindsets, but the horn must become worthless for rhinos to survive in the wild.

-• Very little has been done to target the middle man.
+• Very little has been done to target the middleman.
 They’re the poaching syndicate’s weakest link.
-Middlemen pay poachers to kill rhino and they export the horns.
-There can’t be too many of them and some are not hard to spot.
-Without them the whole poaching chain would start to implode.
+Middlemen pay poachers to kill rhinos, and they export the horns.
+There can’t be too many of them, and some are not hard to spot.
+Without them, the whole poaching chain would start to implode.
 Communities will give information if the rewards for poaching information are greater than what they earn from poaching.
 Lifestyle audits etc will assist.
 There are laws in Mozambique that allow assets to be confiscated.
-There are reputable people with the necessary skills, expertise and contacts who are prepared to tackle this problem if they’re given the go-ahead and budget.
+There are reputable people with the necessary skills, expertise and contacts who are prepared to tackle this problem if given the go-ahead and budget.

-• South Africa’s tourism and wildlife policies have often not sufficiently included rural communities living alongside national parks into their business models and it is from these communities that many poachers emerge.
-Our wildlife areas are surrounded by rapidly increasing rural populations coupled with extreme poverty.
+• South Africa’s tourism and wildlife policies have often not sufficiently included rural communities living alongside national parks in their business models, and it is from these communities that many poachers emerge.
+Our wildlife areas are surrounded by rapidly increasing rural populations and extreme poverty.
 Innovative policies and plans must be put into place to integrate communities into the tourism and wildlife industry’s business models.
 So long as these neighbouring communities remain marginalised, they’ll seek to claim wildlife, either in their cooking pots or through illicit activities.